blinkletter/UsingGAMESS/docs/_sources/6_Pi_Orbitals.md

 *Building an allyl cation with symmetry using MacMolPlt.
 The solid atoms are the ones that I placed and the faded ones are being generated according to the requirements of the point group.*
 ```

-I then exported an input file using `Subwindow` $\rightarrow$ `Input Builder`.
+I then exported an input file using `Subwindow` &rarr; `Input Builder`.
 Be sure to make sure that the multiplicity is 1 (singlet) and the charge is 1 (cation).
 Use the 6-311G basis set and add d and p orbitals and use both diffuse functions.
 The diffuse functions are important as they improve results for charged systems.
 Here is the input file that was generated.
 Only the unique atoms (2 carbons, the third is defined by symmetry) are in the $DATA group.

 **AllylCat_6311_U.inp**
 ```